apollographql/apollo-client/README.md

 Replace `https://graphql.example.com` with your GraphQL APIs URL and you’re off to the moon!

-To execute a query with your client you may call the `client.query` method like this:
+To execute a query with your client you may now call the `client.query` method like this:

 ```js
 client.query({